chem-274-A-master/final-project/instructions.md

 ## C++ Final Project

-### General Requirements
+### C++ General Requirements

 These requirements apply to both C++ parts

 * Code must be split into the appropriate header and source files
+* Code should compile without warning on the default settings
 * A separate `main.cpp` file should contains tests of your functionality
 * `const` correctness is required!
-* Code should compile without warning on the default settings
+* Practice defensive programming (for example, bounds checking)

 ### Compenstated Summation